Technius/technius.github.io/content/post/eithert-error-handling.md

 only that `EitherT` is a wrapper for some effectful type (e.g. `Option` or `Future`) that can abstract away the effect and handle the contents of the type in a more convenient manner.
-I'm going to use the `EitherT` from cats, but the `EitherT` from scalaz should also work.
+I'm going to use the `EitherT` from cats, but the `EitherT` from scalaz should also work (albeit with different function names).

 Using `EitherT` is pretty straightforward: wrap your desired data in `EitherT`, compose the `EitherT` values using a for-comprehension, and then extract the final wrapped `F[Either[B, A]]` using the `value` method, where `F` is the effectful type, `B` is the error type, and `A` is the type of the valid data.
-Here's an example:
+Here's an example using `Future`:

 ```scala
 type Result[A] = EitherT[Future, String, A] // wraps a Future[Either[String, A]]